fabiolnh/ddd/README.md

 - It has to be applied only in complex softwares.
 Simple software is not necessary.
 - Domain: The core of the software.
 Main function that will be developed (general vision).
 ```
   - Peace is more important: Core Domain.
-If it does not exist, there is no sense to the rest subdomains exist.
+If it does not exist, there is no sense to the rest of the subdomains exist.
   - The core usually is the differential competitive of the company
 ```
 - Subdomain: separated pieces that form the domain (details). smaller domains.